openstack/api-site/firstapp/source/getting_started.rst

 .. only:: openstacksdk

-    .. note:: For this example we take Floating IP pool from network which is called 'public'.
-This should be your external network.
+    .. note:: For this example, we take a floating IP pool from the 'public' network, which is your external network.

-    List all available Floating IPs for this project and select the first free one.
-Allocate new Floating IP if none is available.
+    List all available floating IPs for this project and select the first free one.
+Allocate a new floating IP if none is available.

     .. literalinclude:: ../samples/openstacksdk/getting_started.py
         :start-after: step-13